legendcodermartino1245/ldac-optimization-guide/README.md

 🧠 *Samsung’s override is not permanent — it’s just the default LDAC handshake.
 What matters is whether your LDAC session gets renegotiated correctly after that handshake.*

 > Developer Options may temporarily display "Playback Quality: Default" when Samsung’s override is active.
-> However, **apps like BCC or Music Center *can act after the initial handshake*** if they force a full codec renegotiation using bit-depth or sample rate changes.
+However, apps like BCC or Music Center **can override Samsung’s default LDAC profile**
+if they trigger a full codec renegotiation — whether through bit-depth or sample rate changes,
+a temporary codec switch (e.g. to SBC), or intermediate profile logic.

 ## ✅ Developer Options Are Safe — Just Clean Up After Yourself